OCA/web/web_responsive/readme/ROADMAP.rst

 * Adding ``oe_main_menu_navbar`` ID to the top navigation bar triggers some great styles, but also `JavaScript that causes issues on mobile
   <https://github.com/OCA/web/pull/446#issuecomment-254827880>`_
+* Sticky header and footer in list view only works on certain browsers: https://caniuse.com/#search=sticky (note that the used feature is in `thead`).